kae3g/grainkae3g/CONTRIBUTING-TECHNICAL.md

 ### 2. Set Up Your Development Branch

-**Trish's step-by-step guidance**: *"Creating a branch is like getting your own workspace.
+**Glow's technical process**: *"Creating a branch is like getting your own workspace.
 It keeps your changes separate and makes it easy to collaborate with others."*

 ```bash
 # Create and switch to a new branch